California sea lion: Appearance, physiology, and movement

+Locomotion

 As an otariid, the California sea lion relies on its foreflippers to propel itself when swimming.
 This form of aquatic locomotion, along with its streamlined body, effectively reduces drag underwater.
 Its foreflipper movement is not continuous; the animal glides in between each stroke.
 The flexibility of its spine allows the California sea lion to bend its neck backwards far enough to reach its hindflippers.
 This allows the animal to make dorsal turns and maintain a streamlined posture.
 When moving on land, the California sea lion is able to turn its hindflippers forward and walk on all fours.
 It moves the foreflippers in a transverse, rather than a sagittal, fashion.
 In addition, it relies on movements of its head and neck more than its hindflippers for terrestrial locomotion.
 California sea lions may travel at speeds of around 10.8 km/h, and can dive at depths of 274 m and for up to 9.9 minutes, though most dives are typically 80 m and last less than 3 minutes.

+Senses

 California sea lions have color vision, though it is limited to the blue-green area of the color spectrum.
 This is likely an adaptation for living in marine coastal habitats.
 Sea lions have fairly acute underwater hearing, with a hearing range of 0.4–32 kHz.
 California sea lions rely on their whiskers or vibrissae for touch and detection of vibrations underwater.
 Compared to the harbor seal, the California sea lion's vibrissae are smoother and less specialized and thus perform less when following hydrodynamic trails, although they still perform well.